-The Company had earnings from La Negra mining operations for the quarter ended September 30, 2013 in the amount of \$2.6 million (2012: \$6.4 million); the earning for the nine months was \$9.9 million (2012: \$17.4 million).
-The decrease in earnings from La Negra mining operations for the quarter, as well as for the nine months, compared to the same periods of the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine and higher copper concentrate inventory, despite the increase in the volume of ore produced as result of the recent expansion.
+The Company had earnings from La Negra mining operations for the year ended December 31, 2013 in the amount of \$11.5 million (2012: \$25.0 million).
+The decrease in earnings from La Negra mining operations for year 2013 as compared to the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine and higher copper concentrate inventory, despite the increase in the volume of ore produced as result of the recent expansion.